Yangchen Roy

 Linguist.
 Researcher.
 Teacher.

 I am a linguist fascinated by sentence structure and meaning and how these are generated in the human mind-brain, particularly in the mind-brain of infants and children.
-I study what children’s journey toward adult language tells us about the uniquely human capacity for language and its intersection with general cognitive mechanisms.
+I study what children’s journey toward adult language tells us about the uniquely human capacity for language, and its intersection with general cognitive mechanisms.
 I am also interested in how child language research can be harnessed to build language tools and games for elementary and adult language classrooms of multilinguals.
 Apart from this, I document and write grammars of lesser-known, endangered, and under-resourced languages.
+The languages I usually draw insights from are ones spoken in a highly linguistically diverse part of the world — the South Asian subcontinent.
+Most are either undocumented, or understudied in experimental and applied linguistics.